 In 1982 Rotary Club of San Fernando adopted the Centre as a 3-year project to coincide with the international year of the disabled and a brave new manager named Beverly Beckles was recruited.
 At twenty-seven years old she brought energy and a fresh outlook with funding from the Inter-American Development Bank she was able to hire professional staff and expanded the services of the Rehabilitation Centre.

-Through the prudent management of these resources, it expanded its programs and service offerings, developed a portfolio of entrepreneurial activities centred on the skills base of the trainees and expanded its role in local, regional and international advocacy for the equalisation of opportunities, rights and freedoms of persons with disabilities.
-In 1994, a name change to the National Centre for Persons with Disabilities (NCPD) was registered to convey the national focus of the organisation as well as its target population.
-NCPD has been honoured to have a distinguished line of Patrons including Heads of State.
-Our current Patron is His Excellency, Anthony Thomas Aquinas Carmona, O.R.T.T., S.C., President of the Republic of Trinidad and Tobago.
+Through the prudent management of these resources, The Rehabilitation Centre expanded its programs and service offerings, developed a portfolio of entrepreneurial activities centered on the skills base of the trainees and expanded its role in local and regional advocacy for the equalization of opportunities, rights and freedoms of persons with disabilities.